zeromeia0/minishell/README.md

 # Minishell - A "simple" shell based on bash

-## How to Use Download and Execute our Shell
+## How to Download, Execute and Use Our Shell

 * step by step explanation.